 Nintendo Switch Game Card Reading Issues

-This can be caused by a game card being defective or damaged.
-But it can also be a sign of an issue with the console’s game card reader if it happens with more than one game.
+Before we get into some DIY fixes you can try, let’s talk about what NOT to do.
 Many people suggest trying to fix game card read errors by blowing into the console and on the cartridge (it originates from the NES days.)
-It’s strongly advised that you don’t blow into the console as the moisture in your breath can cause corrosion on the card and console contact points and eventually lead to permanent damage.
+It’s strongly advised that you DO NOT blow into the console!
+This is because the moisture in your breath can cause corrosion on the card and console contact points and eventually lead to permanent damage.

 - Ensure your console has the latest system update.